CristianVellio/CristianVellio/README.md

 A full-stack web application designed to promote physical, emotional, and mental well-being.
 Built with Angular and supported by Agile methodologies (Scrum), the platform helps users manage healthy habits, track progress, and access curated wellness resources.
 I'm contributing as both a developer and team collaborator within the ISPC Software Development program, focusing on delivering accessible, intuitive user experiences.
 Visit the project <a href="https://github.com/ISPC-Soluciones/Bienestar-Plus">here</a>
 <br>
   <br>
-✅ Toolkit Administration Jr. <br>
-A command-line tool built with Bash scripting to support junior system administrators on Linux-based systems.
-This utility offers a clean, menu-driven interface for performing essential system tasks such as monitoring, maintenance, and network diagnostics.
-Developed as part of the ISPC curriculum, the project aims to simplify administration for users with limited terminal experience while reinforcing my own skills in scripting and systems logic.
-Visit the project <a href="https://github.com/ISPC-Soluciones/toolkit-linux">here</a>

 </div>
 <br>
 <br>